What Josiah Saw: Production

-In December 2019, it was announced that filming wrapped in Oklahoma.
+In December 2019, it was announced that filming had wrapped in Oklahoma.
+Some scenes were removed from the film's final cut, including a scene in which Josiah torments Mary, which Patrick described as his favorite scene to film, and one that delved into Mary's trauma.

 Release

-The film made its world premiere at the Fantasia International Film Festival on August 13, 2021.
+The film had its world premiere at the Fantasia International Film Festival on August 13, 2021.
+The distribution rights were acquired by Shudder in April 2022; it was released on the platform on August 4, 2022.

 Reception

 Brian Tallerico of RogerEbert.com gave the film a positive review and wrote that the film "is unapologetically brutal, the kind of haunting drama that feels unsettling and dangerous even in its quiet, character-driven moments."
 Andrew Mack of Screen Anarchy also gave the film a positive review and wrote, "Robert Patrick is an absolute force to be reckoned with."
 Michelle Swope of Dread Central awarded the film four and a half stars out of five and wrote, "Masterful storytelling, spectacular performances, and an overwhelming atmosphere of dread make What Josiah Saw brilliantly agonizing psychological horror."
 Bobby LePire of Film Threat gave the film a 10 out of 10 and wrote that it "examines religion, trauma, grief, sanity, and familial bonds in a truly unique way."
+The Guardian's Phil Hoad gave it 4/5 stars, writing, "What Josiah Saw isn’t quite as accomplished as Pulp Fiction, whose intersecting trajectories and penchant for petty criminal sleaze it shares.
+But it has a stubborn, almost literary feel for character that accumulates a baleful momentum by the time the finale hits."

+Brian Costello of Common Sense Media gave the film 3/5 stars, calling it "a good but not great movie that seems like it has a shot at attaining cult status, as it's likely to reward repeated viewings (assuming one would want to do such a thing, considering what transpires in some of the more shocking scenes)", but said it was "damaged by too-long scenes involving traveling Romani who are portrayed stereotypically."
+He concluded, "It's maddeningly close to being a great movie, but these forays into the Tarantino-esque (particularly with the second vignette) make the whole thing feel less inspired than the rest of it."

 Katie Rife of The A.V.
 Club gave the film a negative review and wrote that "the writer-director piles deviancy on top of taboo until your trauma receptors go numb."
+Josh Bell of Comic Book Resources wrote, "Plenty of horror movies, from Ari Aster's Hereditary to Bryan Bertino's similar – and superior – The Dark and the Wicked, mine family trauma for terror, but What Josiah Saw barely wrings any terror out of its familial history and relationships."